cakephp/cakephp-codesniffer/README.md

 [List of included sniffs](/docs)

 :warning: The `master` branch contains codesniffer rules that are based on the PSR2 standard.
-Ther `next` branch is for CakePHP 4.0+ and requires PHP 7.1+.
+The `next` branch is for CakePHP 4.0+ and requires PHP 7.1+.
 If you want to check against the historical CakePHP coding standard use any of the `1.x` releases.